-Are you considering hiring a landscaper to prepare your lawn? or have a company lay down temporary flooring if needed.
+Are you considering hiring a landscaper to prepare your lawn? or having a company lay down temporary flooring if needed?

-FLOORING — Depending on your theme, it might be helpful to have flooring to ensure guests can walk easily.
-There are rental floorings that usually come along with tent rentals, which speaking of, tenting should also be considered.
+* FLOORING — Depending on your theme, it might be helpful to have flooring to ensure guests can walk easily.
+There are rental floorings that usually come along with tent rentals, which should also be considered.
 More about tents discussed later on.

-PREP AREAS – Besides the space for the main event, you also need to allot a section for your vendors to set up, such as a food prep area.
-If your venue can do the food prep indoors, the easier it will be for you inside their kitchen.
+* PREP AREAS – Besides the space for the main event, you also need to allot a section for your vendors to set up, such as a food prep area.
+If your venue can do the food prep indoors, it will be easier for you inside their kitchen.

 SIDE NOTE: If you are doing a fall wedding in your backyard, you will need outdoor heaters, and you will definitely need specific power requirements for that!

-WASHROOM/S – Do you have enough facilities to keep your guests comfortable?
-Check if there is a need to rent portable potties (there are upscale ones) or if your guest room is nearby; you can also use that.
+* WASHROOM/S – Do you have enough facilities to keep your guests comfortable?
+Check if there is a need to rent portable potties (upscale ones) or if your guest room is nearby; you can also use that.

 You can add personal touches to the comfort rooms, such as placing breath mints, sanitizers, or proper hand-washing reminders (very timely!)